cloudfoundry/diego-windows-release/docs/OPERATOR-NOTES.md

 ## Getting versions

+All executables and MSIs include version numbers in their Properties tab, by right-clicking on the file and going to properties.

+For `setup.ps1`, pass the version flag on the command line:

 ```
 powershell .\setup.ps1 -version
 ```

-All executables and MSIs include version numbers in their Properties tab, by right-clicking on the file and going to properties.